ArmandPhilippot/apeu/README.md

 This project is i18n-ready and it is available in English and in French right now.

 All UI strings are stored as a key/value pair in a JSON file located in `src/translations`.
-Note that for routes, except for the homepage, the translations should match the names used in `src/pages`.

-Then each templates use some methods to translate those messages in the current locale.
+Then each templates use some helpers to translate those messages in the current locale.
 It also supports pluralization and route localization.

 ### Mailer